Sustainability, Open Science & Public Engagement

 Science With and For Society

-ECE 2026 will include an ambitious program of public-facing events that bring entomology out of the lab and into the city:
+ECE 2026 will feature an ambitious program of public engagement activities designed to bring entomology out of the conference venue and into the heart of the city.

-These activities are designed to create bridges between researchers and citizens, and to raise awareness of the ecological and societal importance of insects.
+These activities are designed to strengthen connections between researchers and citizens, promote scientific dialogue, and raise awareness of the ecological and societal importance of insects.

 Celebrating Local Culture & Gastronomy